haifengl/smile/README.md

 library from the Accelerate framework on Mac OS X, we can pass options such as `-Djava.library.path=/usr/lib/ -Dorg.bytedeco.openblas.load=blas`.

-For a default installation of MKL that would be `-Dorg.bytedeco.openblas.load=mkl_rt`.
-Or you may simply include the following modules in your project, which includes MKL binaries.
-If so, Smile will automatically switch to MKL.
+If you have a default installation of MKL or simply include the following modules that include the full version of MKL binaries, Smile will automatically switch to MKL.
 ```
 libraryDependencies ++= {
   val version = "2024.0-1.5.10"